 LIBERT: Most people started discussions.
 They immediately go on and say, you know, I either like something about what you're doing here or I don't.
 And if you give people the right to have a voice, they'll say, I'd like to change something.
 That's their first inclination.
 I'd like to change this chapter.
 I'd like to have new graphics.

 KAUFMAN: Many more opinions are likely forthcoming.
 A million people are about to get invitations to join in.
 But will it work?
 Adrian Wooldridge, Washington bureau chief of The Economist magazine and co-author of the book, "Witch Doctor: A Harsh Look at Management Gurus and Management Books," is skeptical about the entire project.

-Mr. ADRIAN WOOLDRIDGE (The Economist): Wikis work very well when they're simply collecting and compiling information, subtle information about things.
-But when it comes to something that requires assisting, an interpretation, An editorial voice, it simply doesn't work.
+ADRIAN WOOLDRIDGE: Wikis work very well when they're simply collecting and compiling information, subtle information about things.
+But when it comes to something that requires assisting, an interpretation, an editorial voice, it simply doesn't work.
 If you have a book that compiles clashing opinions, what you get is a cacophony.
 And what you get is confusion.
 You don't get any clarity.

 KAUFMAN: "We Are Smarter's" promoters know their project could turn to chaos.
 They've tried to anticipate problems.
 For example, there's a project manager, along with fact checkers and ghostwriters who will clean up the copy.
 Still, they are in uncharted territory.
 Again, Wharton's John Spector.

 SPECTOR: You can't put the genie back in the bottle.
 And it's not exactly clear what we've gotten ourselves into.
 But I think no matter how it turns out, I think we're going to learn something very valuable about community and about how businesses operate.